(please note that some services may qualify for reimbursement through private insurance)

 Mediators to do not offer advice, nor do they make final decisions, but rather offer support and facilitation of communication in order to come to agreement on the various issues in question.

 The process involves individual meetings with each parent, meetings with the children, and eventually meetings between the children and parent(s).
-The goal is to help bridge the relationship between the parent and the child, while respecting the child's wishes and concerns,
+The goal is to help bridge the relationship between the parent and the child, while working with the child's wishes and concerns.